R0bert-BLN/EduNote/README.md

 2.  **Install C++ Dependencies using vcpkg:**
     *   Make sure vcpkg is correctly installed and integrated.
-    *   Run the following command from the **root directory of the vcpkg installation** (or ensure vcpkg is in your PATH):
+    *   Run the following command from the **root directory of the vcpkg installation**:
         ```bash
-        # Adjust './vcpkg' path if necessary
         ./vcpkg install crow soci[postgresql] libsodium
         ```
-    *   *Note:* Depending on your platform, you might need to specify the target triplet (e.g., `libsodium:x64-windows`).

 3.  **Database Setup:**
-    *   Ensure your PostgreSQL server is running.
-    *   Create a database and a user for the application.
+    *   Create a database
     *   Execute the SQL commands found in `.sql`  to create the necessary tables.
-You can use `psql` or a GUI tool like pgAdmin.

 4.  **Environment Configuration:**
     *   Rename the `.env.example` file to `.env`.